Home and Community Based Services (HCBS)

 - Crisis Respite – Short-term care and intervention strategy for children/youth and their families as a result of a child’s mental health/substance use crisis event.

 - Planned Respite – Planned short-term relief for family/caregivers that are needed to enhance the family/caregiver’s ability to support the child/youth’s functional, mental health/substance use disorder and/or health care issues.

 Who can get these services?

-Medicaid-eligible children and youth, under the age of 21.
+Medicaid-eligible children, under the age of 21.
 Enrollment in the program is voluntary and no fees are charged to the family.
-Staff meet with the family/youth in their home and other locations chosen by the family.
+Staff meet with the family/child in their home and other locations chosen by the family.